ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 ```
   pip install tabulate
 ```
+If you are not new to Python, you can jump the installations above and install only the missing libraries at a later term.

 Prior running the code, you also have to download your user data from the Netflix website:
 ```
 https://www.netflix.com/account/getmyinfo
 ```
 After clicking on the link, you'll see a button: "Submit Request".
-After clicking on it, you are going to receive a link to verify the request.
+After that, you are going to receive a link to verify the request.
 Some time later you are able to download the data directly from link above.
 Make sure you do this prior running the code and to save the file on your desktop!
+For the sake of time we added two example csv files you can download and use instead.
+If you use those files, please save them in a new file on your desktop.

-### Executing the program
+### Executing the program with your data
 In this example here, we'll work with Anaconda Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:
 * Open the Anaconda Navigator